vCabbage/todd/CONTRIBUTING.md

 Please refer to the .travis.yml file in the root of the repository in order to see the build steps being performed.
 I will not look at a PR until it produces a passing build, so to save time, try to run these build steps yourself on your own machine first.

+Also, and this is important - the smaller and more single-purpose your PRs are, the better.
+I am happy to review just about any PR that passes the build and seems to be a good idea, but I do have a day job and if you want a quick turnaround, keep them small!

 If you're wondering what there is to work on, I try to keep the [issues for this project](https://github.com/Mierdin/todd/issues) populated with any known issues, so feel free to peruse that list.